To start developing web applications with AppFuse, please following the instructions below:

 - Check your new project into source control, unless you have a good reason not to.
 Google Code, GitHub, and BitBucket are good options.

 Run mvn from within your project to download JARs, Tomcat and run the integration tests in your project.

 If you receive OutOfMemory errors when using mvn jetty:run, increase the memory available to Java.
 For example, set your JAVA_OPTS environment variable to -Xmx1024M -XX:PermSize=512m.

 Develop your application

 You can develop your application using Eclipse, IDEA or NetBeans.
-For Eclipse, install m2e and import your project.
+For Eclipse use File > Import > Existing Maven Projects and import your project.
 For IDEA, simply use File > Open Project and point to your project's directory.
 Further instructions can be found in the IDE Reference Guide.

 The Tutorials should help you get started developing your application.